CodePushGo/website/src/content/blog/en/capacitor-ota-updates-best-practices-for-performance.md

 ## OTA Update Tools Analysis

-OTA tools for Capacitor differ in functionality and performance.
+OTA tools for React Native differ in functionality and performance.
 Here's a breakdown of how they stack up and what to keep in mind when choosing one.

 ### OTA Platform Comparison